 The reasoning for this?
 Imagine calling into a bar on your way home from a pretty bad day at work.
 You are desperate for a nice relaxing drink.
 The bartender prepares you one using pre-mix from a Pour-n-Store – and it tastes vile.
 This is because the staff have failed to follow basic hygiene procedures, leaving old juice or pre-mixed drinks in containers for far too long or not cleaning the pouring spouts for weeks (or sometimes months).
 The result?
 You are an unhappy customer who is unlikely to use that bar again and who will spread the word that hygiene is low on the establishment’s priorities.
 Whichever way you look at it, this is not good for business.

 Despite the manufacturers’ claims, plastic containers can become filthy if not washed regularly, with dried fruits, dirt and bacteria clinging to the insides of the polyethene walls and lid.
 The same goes for the spouts or ‘pouring tops’ – they have two openings, one for pouring and a smaller one which serves as a vent to ensure a smooth, fast flow of liquids.
-Both can become clogged with all kinds of nasty stuff, resulting in slow pour times, rotten fruit particles slipping into peoples’ drinks, and drinks which taste pretty awful – or, worse, a customer falling ill after consuming a bacteria-filled beverage you have served.
+Both can become clogged with all kinds of nasty stuff, resulting in slow pour times, rotten fruit particles slipping into peoples’ drinks, and drinks that taste pretty awful – or, worse, a customer falling ill after consuming a bacteria-filled beverage you have served.

 Making sure this never happens is straightforward.
 All containers should be labelled with their contents, date of mixing/prep, and a ‘best by’ date because even chilled juices can turn sour quite quickly – this is a requirement from the Department of Health, and bars can be punished for not keeping an accurate record of drinks preparation and storage in chillers or fridges.
 And when storing in a fridge, never leave the pouring tops on the containers – the airtight lids or screw tops provided by the manufacturer should always be in place.